pawanupadhyay2025/Soul-Science-/README.md

 ## Citation
-Upadhyay, P. K. (2025).
+Upadhyay, P.(2025).
 The Role of Soul in the 'human body and plant body' (Soul Science by Pawan Upadhyay). https://doi.org/10.5281/zenodo.17668534